jechol/daybit-api-docs/source/index.html.md

 # Libraries

-Exchange is using [Elixir](https://elixir-lang.org/) language and built on [Phoenix framework](https://phoenixframework.org/).
-Exchange API can be accessed from Phoenix client, which makes it easy to connect to Phoenix sockets.
+Daybit is using [Elixir](https://elixir-lang.org/) language and built on [Phoenix framework](https://phoenixframework.org/).
+Daybit API can be accessed from Phoenix client, which makes it easy to connect to Phoenix sockets.
 For now, Daybit officially provides wrapper for Python language only.

 * PyDaybit(Python): [https://github.com/daybit-exchange/pydaybit](https://github.com/daybit-exchange/pydaybit/)

-For other languages, please refer below libraries to implement the features of this Exchange API.
+For other languages, please refer below libraries to implement the features of Daybit API.

 * Phoenix.js(Javascript): [https://github.com/phoenixframework/phoenix](https://github.com/phoenixframework/phoenix/)
 * SwiftPhoenixClient(Swift): [https://github.com/davidstump/SwiftPhoenixClient](https://github.com/davidstump/SwiftPhoenixClient/)